Dnepr (rocket): History

-The Dnepr was based on the R-36MUTTH Intercontinental ballistic missile (ICBM) – called the SS-18 Satan by NATO – designed in the 1970s by the Yuzhnoe Design Bureau in Dnepropetrovsk, Ukrainian SSR. among the outstanding authors of the project there are people like Boris Gubanov, Sergey Sopov.
+The Dnepr was based on the R-36MUTTH Intercontinental ballistic missile (ICBM) – called the SS-18 Satan by NATO – designed in the 1970s by the Yuzhnoe Design Bureau in Dnepropetrovsk, Ukrainian SSR.
+Among the outstanding authors of the project were people like Boris Gubanov and Sergey Sopov.

 The Dnepr control system was developed and produced by the JSC "Khartron", Kharkiv.
 The Dnepr was a three-stage rocket using storable hypergolic liquid propellants.
 The launch vehicles used for satellite launches have been withdrawn from ballistic missile service with the Russian Strategic Rocket Forces and stored for commercial use.
 A group of a total of 150 ICBMs were allowed under certain geopolitical disarmament protocols to be converted for use, and can be launched through 2020.
 The Dnepr was launched from the Russian-controlled Baikonur cosmodrome in Kazakhstan and the Dombarovsky launch base, near Yasny, in the Orenburg region of Russia.

 In February 2015, following a year of strained relations including the Euromaidan and the Russo-Ukrainian war, Russia announced that it would sever its "joint program with Ukraine to launch Dnepr rockets and [was] no longer interested in buying Ukrainian Zenit boosters, deepening problems for [Ukraine's] space program and its struggling Yuzhmash factory."
 However ISC Kosmotras reported that they would continue to fulfill their obligations for three Dnepr launches in 2015, of which only one took place.

 By the end of 2016, no further launch had materialized and the remaining customers had switched to alternative launch providers.

-ISC Kosmotras proposed using a Dnepr rocket to launch a modified version of the Soyuz spacecraft with no orbital module and reduced service module, intended as a recoverable microgravity laboratory or an emergency vehicle for cosmonaut rescue.
+ISC Kosmotras proposed using a Dnepr rocket to launch a modified version of the Soyuz spacecraft with no orbital module and a reduced service module, intended as a recoverable microgravity laboratory or an emergency vehicle for cosmonaut rescue.

-Business magnate Elon Musk tried to purchase refurbished Dnepr rockets for a low price from Russia but returned empty-handed after failing to find any that were affordable.
-This led him to the creation of a successful private rocket launch company now known as SpaceX.
+Business magnate Elon Musk tried to purchase refurbished Dnepr rockets for a low price from Russia but returned empty-handed after failing to find any that he felt were affordable.
+This led him to the creation of his own private rocket launch company, now known as SpaceX.

 Performance

 The Dnepr launch vehicle had only a small number of modifications compared to the R-36M ICBM in service.
-The main difference was the payload adapter located in the space head module and modified flight-control unit.
+The main difference was the payload adapter located in the space head module and a modified flight-control unit.
 This baseline version could lift 3,600 kg into a 300 km low Earth orbit at an inclination of 50.6°, or 2,300 kg to a 300 km Sun-synchronous orbit at an inclination of 98.0°.
 On a typical mission the Dnepr deployed a larger main payload and a secondary payload of Miniaturized satellites and CubeSats.